Honda Pilot vs. Toyota Highlander vs. Grand Highlander: The Ultimate Family SUV Comparison

 Base MSRP + What’s Included At Entry Level

-Price-wise, the Honda Pilot and Toyota Highlander are nearly neck and neck with only about a $1,000 difference between them.
+Price-wise, these are all very similar with only about a $3,000 difference between them.
 With pricing this close, it really shouldn’t be the deciding factor.
 Instead, focus on which features or layout work best for your family’s needs.

 Warranty and Roadside Assistance